 - Pregnancy complications

-Abilify has been the cause of several lawsuits because it has been alleged to cause compulsive behaviors in users, as well as deadly side effects.
-There are several common compulsive behaviors associated with the use of Abilify, such as:
+Some consider Abilify to be dangerous.
+The drug has been the cause of several lawsuits because it has been alleged to cause compulsive behaviors in users, as well as potentially deadly side effects.

 - Excessive shopping